md-ajij/form-action-of-a-page-to-another-page/README.md

 # form-action-of-a-page-to-another-page-in-NEXT.js-React.js

-# To Transfer data from Ajij.js to PaySlip.jsv
+# To Transfer data from Ajij.js to PaySlip.js
 ## Method-1

 ## Ajij.js